PLEASE ROTATE ME

 As mesh networks continue to mature, their value to enterprises will only increase.
 That said, improvements to enterprises’ internet connectivity are only the tip of the iceberg of what mesh networks have to offer.

-These networks have tremendous, wide-ranging potential, especially when comprised of devices that utilize communications protocols beyond WiFi like Zigbee and Bluetooth Low Energy (BLE).
+These networks have tremendous, wide-ranging potential, especially when comprised of devices that utilize communications protocols beyond WiFi like Zigbee and Bluetooth® Low Energy.
 Indeed, developers are already starting to utilize mesh networking in ways that are inventive, exciting, and truly fun.

 Concerts are thrilling events, in large part because artists are always striving to provide audiences with unforgettable experiences.
 Music is obviously the sine qua non of such an experience, but it’s hard to overstate the effect a unique atmosphere can have on creating a memorable night out.
 To that end, forward-thinking entertainers and promoters have teamed with developers to deploy smart LED light sticks at concerts.